 - Richard A. Bierschbach, dean and professor, Wayne State University Law School

-- Former U.S. Sen. Carl Levin, chair, Levin Center at Wayne Law; distinguished legislator in residence, Wayne Law
+- Former U.S. Sen. Carl Levin, chair, Levin Center for Oversight and Democracy; distinguished legislator in residence, Wayne Law

 - Dane Lepola, editor-in-chief, Wayne Law Review